globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

    * Rights for privileged accounts are granted by the Security Officer or designated personnel or Privacy Officer using the process outlined in [§7.2 paragraph 1](#7-2-access-establishment-and-modification).
 10. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
 11. Generic accounts are not allowed on WayToHealth systems.
-12. Access is granted through encrypted, VPN tunnels that utilize two-factor authentication.
+12. Server access is granted through encrypted, VPN tunnels that utilize two-factor authentication.
     * Two-factor authentication is accomplished using a Time-based One-Time Password (TOTP) as the second factor.
     * VPN connections use 256-bit AES 256 encryption, or equivalent.
     * VPN sessions are automatically disconnected after 30 minutes of inactivity.